Contrasting Karat Packaging (KRT) & Its Rivals

 |2.47

-Karat Packaging presently has a consensus price target of $26.00, suggesting a potential upside of 41.69%.
-As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 39.27%.
-Given Karat Packaging’s stronger consensus rating and higher probable upside, research analysts plainly believe Karat Packaging is more favorable than its competitors.
+Karat Packaging currently has a consensus target price of $26.00, indicating a potential upside of 41.69%.
+As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 39.06%.
+Given Karat Packaging’s stronger consensus rating and higher possible upside, research analysts plainly believe Karat Packaging is more favorable than its competitors.

 About Karat Packaging (Get Rating)